Discrepancy-Based Active Learning for Domain Adaptation: Discrepancy Based Active Learning

 \subsection{Main results: generalization bounds for active learning}

 Considering the previous bound (Proposition \ref{concentration-bound}) it appears that a natural way of choosing the $K$ queries in an active learning perspective is to pick the target data minimizing the localized discrepancy.
-Unfortunately this is a difficult problem for an arbitrary functional space $H$, since it leads to compute two maxima over the set space $H_{\epsilon}^K$.
-Our main idea is then to further bound the localized discrepancy with computable criteria.
-This can be done by considering the assumptions of $k$-Lipschitz labeling function $f$ and hypothesis set $H$, which leads to the following theorem:
+Unfortunately this is a difficult problem for an arbitrary functional space $H$, since it leads to compute a maximum over the set space $H_{\epsilon}^K$.
+Our main idea is then to further bound the localized discrepancy with a computable criterion: